longhorn/website/content/docs/1.4.0/terminology.md

 ### S3

 [Amazon S3](https://aws.amazon.com/s3/) is an object storage service.
+Longhorn does not provide a S3-like API.

 ### Salvage a volume